Jhobahtes/PiwigoOpenIdConnect/README.md

 Special thanks to jumbojett for the OpenID Connect library used in this plugin.

 ## License

 This project is covered by the Apache 2.0 License, please refer to the LICENSE file enclosed.

 ## Install

-To install the plugin in a Piwigo installation, please download a release and unzip it to the /plugins folder within your Piwigo installation.
+To install the plugin in a Piwigo installation, please download the latest [build](https://github.com/aeecleclair/PiwigoOpenIdConnect/actions) and unzip it to the /plugins folder within your Piwigo installation.
 Enable the plugin from Piwigo (it should be visible), and configure the plugin through the admin.
 Test that your installation is functional before enabling a flow.